Gut Health

 #1.
 Avoid processed and fried food

-The large number of AGEs in processed food form because the high heat used to cook these items causes their proteins and fats to combine with sugars to form what are called glycates.
+A large number of AGEs in processed food form because the high heat used to cook these items causes their proteins and fats to combine with sugars to form what are called glycates.
 One of the reasons food companies use intense heat to manufacture these foods is to give them long shelf lives.

 But there's a dark side to that tasty crunch.
-Along with leaky gut and inflammation, AGEs have been linked to diabetes, Alzheimer's disease, heart problems and Parkinson's disease.
+Along with leaky gut and inflammation, AGEs have been linked to diabetes, Alzheimer's disease, heart problems, and Parkinson's disease.

 #2.
-Avoid fructose: It fractures the wallsof the digestive tract
+Avoid fructose: It fractures the walls of the digestive tract

-And researchers at the University of California – San Diego have found that the fructose in processed food sets off leaky gut in a way that threatens liver health.
+Researchers at the University of California – San Diego have found that the fructose in processed food sets off leaky gut in a way that threatens liver health.
 These intestinal issues begin when fructose is broken down in the digestive tract by an enzyme called fructokinase.
 The California researchers report that when the cells of the intestinal lining make this enzyme, they consequently produce less of the proteins necessary to keep the gut barrier sealed shut.2

 After that happens, endotoxins produced by microbes in the intestines travel in the blood to the liver where they cause inflammation and the deposit of extra fat that leads to non-alcoholic fatty liver disease (NAFLD).
 A shocking one in three Americans now suffers from NAFLD!

 "NAFLD is the most common cause of chronic liver disease in the world.
-It can progress to more serious conditions, such as cirrhosis, liver cancer, liver failure and death," warns researcher Michael Karin, PhD.
+It can progress to more serious conditions, such as cirrhosis, liver cancer, liver failure, and death," warns researcher Michael Karin, PhD.

 #3.
-Manage stress: Emotional cracksin your intestinal wall
+Manage stress: Emotional cracks in your intestinal wall

 If you've ever been so emotionally upset that it gave you a stomach ache, you can begin to see how your emotions affect the health of your digestive tract.

-And, in fact, it turns out that your emotions, especially volatile, painful emotions, can carve out leaks in the walls of the digestive tract.
+And it turns out that your emotions, especially volatile, painful emotions, can carve out leaks in the walls of the digestive tract.

-According to a study at Ohio State University, if you're married and you frequently get into nasty fights with your spouse, you are setting yourself up to develop leaky gut.
+According to a study at Ohio State University, if you're married and you frequently get into nasty fights with your spouse, you are setting yourself up to develop a leaky gut.
 Those angry emotions are like chisels chopping away at the walls of your intestines.

 "We think that this everyday marital distress - at least for some people - is causing changes in the gut that lead to inflammation and, potentially, illness," says Janice Kiecolt-Glaser, PhD, who directs Ohio State's Institute for Behavioral Medicine Research.